Reporting sightings and strandings

 - Seals: If in Cornwall and the South West, please report to The Cornwall Seal Group

-Elsewhere, please report to your local Wildlife Trust
+Elsewhere, please report to your local Wildlife Trust with date, location, number (and ideally a picture) information for creation of sighting records.

 Report a live stranding